SmokinCaterpillar/blog/iotchain/iotchain.md

 # IoT Chain: China's new IOTA?
 An easy investment or should we set off the alarm bells?
 Let's do our homework!

-Recently a new coin called IoT Chain made some headlines in the [Huffington Post](https://www.huffingtonpost.com/entry/a-beginners-guide-to-iot-chain-the-iota-of-china_us_5a4a4edee4b06cd2bd03e183).
+Recently a new coin called IoT Chain made some headlines in the [Huffington Post](https://www.huffingtonpost.com/entry/a-beginners-guide-to-iot-chain-the-iota-of-china_us_5a4a4edee4b06cd2bd03e183) coining the phrase "IOTA of China".
 Besides drowning the reader in buzzwords, the authors claim that IoT Chain is a new Chinese technology combining [Blockchain](https://en.wikipedia.org/wiki/Blockchain) (like Bitcoin or Dash) and a [Tangle](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (like IOTA or Byteballs) that allows fast payments among IoT devices and facilitates IoT data security.
 For the less technically inclined reader: IoT is short for the *Internet of Terror*.
 This means your toaster is hooked up to the internet and refuses to toast your slice of bread until you pay a ransom of some Bitcoin to the guys who just hacked it.
 But I digress.

 ![ICO](https://steemit-production-imageproxy-thumbnail.s3.amazonaws.com/U5dqtAg1iPo6vrFqmb84gWhxevzxdVZ_1680x8400)
 *Meme thankfully borrowed from [this steemit post](https://steemit.com/meme/@echoesinthemind/ico-scams).*

 Of course, IoT Chain making it into the Huffington Post left its mark on the coin's market capitalization.
 According to [CoinMarketCap](https://coinmarketcap.com/currencies/iot-chain/), by the time of writing, it has surpassed 250 million USD and keeps on growing.

 I have to admit, seeing this monstrous rise, I got interested.
 Did I miss a good opportunity for an investment?
-Or is there a chance that IoT Chain will further climb to the top Cryptcurrencies, much like NEO, the supposed Ethereum of China?
+Or is there a chance that IoT Chain will further climb to the top Cryptcurrencies, much like NEO, that (rightfully) has been termed the Ethereum of China?

 ![Surge](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/iotchain/price_surge.png)